About the EVP-COO - Jennifer "J.J." Wagner Davis

 Jennifer “J.J.”
 Wagner Davis began her tenure as Executive Vice President and Chief Operating Officer of the University in November 2018.
 Along with the Executive Vice President and Provost and the Executive Vice President for Health Affairs, she serves as a member of President Ryan’s executive leadership team.

 In this role, Davis is the University’s chief administrative, business, and operating officer and is responsible for setting financial policy and overseeing the financial affairs of the University including its schools and the Medical Center.
 In addition, these key operational and administrative areas report to her, in some cases through a vice president: finance, human resources, capital planning, facilities management, business operations, organizational excellence, emergency management, public safety and security, information technology services and information security, audit, compliance, risk management, state governmental relations, and economic development.
-Davis serves on the boards of the University of Virginia Physicians Group, the University of Virginia Investment Management Company, the University of Virginia Foundation, and the Foundation of the State Arboretum of Virginia (Blandy Experimental Farm), and the Health System Board (ex officio).
+Davis serves on the boards of the University of Virginia Physicians Group, the University of Virginia Investment Management Company (UVIMCO), the University of Virginia Foundation, the Foundation of the State Arboretum of Virginia (Blandy Experimental Farm), and the Health System Board (ex officio).
 She is also a member of UVIMCO's Advisory Committee on Investor Responsibility.

 Previously, Davis served as Senior Vice President for Administration and Finance at George Mason University for five and a half years.
 There she provided direction, oversight, and management for Mason financial operations; campus police; safety, emergency & enterprise risk management; auxiliary enterprises; transportation and parking services; human resources and payroll; facilities management, planning, financing and construction; and space management.